Max Born: Berlin and Frankfurt

 By the end of 1913, Born had published 27 papers, including important work on relativity and the dynamics of crystal lattices (3 with Theodore von Karman), which became a book.
-In 1914, he received a letter from Max Planck explaining that a new professor extraordinarius Chair of Theoretical Physics had been created at the University of Berlin.
+In 1914, he received a letter from Max Planck explaining that a new professor extraordinarius Chair of Theoretical Physics had been created at the Friedrich Wilhelm University of Berlin.
 The chair had been offered to Max von Laue, but he had turned it down.
 Born accepted.
 The First World War was now raging.
 Soon after arriving in Berlin in 1915, he enlisted in an Army signals unit.
 In October, he joined the Artillerie Prüfungskommission, the Army's Berlin-based artillery research and development organisation, under Rudolf Ladenburg, who had established a special unit dedicated to the new technology of sound ranging.
 In Berlin, he formed a lifelong friendship with Albert Einstein, who became a frequent visitor to Born's home.
 Within days of the armistice in November 1918, Planck had the Army release Born.
 A chance meeting with Fritz Haber that month led to discussion of the manner in which an ionic compound is formed when a metal reacts with a halogen, which is today known as the Born–Haber cycle.

 Even before Born had taken up the chair in Berlin, Laue had changed his mind, and decided that he wanted it after all; he arranged with Born and the faculties concerned for them to exchange jobs.
 In April 1919, he became professor ordinarius and Director of the Institute of Theoretical Physics on the science faculty at the University of Frankfurt am Main.
-While there, he was approached by the University of Goettingen, which was looking for a replacement for Peter Debye as Director of the Physical Institute.
+While there, he was approached by the University of Göttingen, which was looking for a replacement for Peter Debye as Director of the Physical Institute.
 "Theoretical physics," Einstein advised him, "will flourish wherever you happen to be; there is no other Born to be found in Germany today."
-In negotiating for the position with the education ministry, Born arranged for another chair, of experimental physics, at Goettingen for his long-time friend and colleague James Franck.
+In negotiating for the position with the education ministry, Born arranged for another chair, of experimental physics, at Göttingen for his long-time friend and colleague James Franck.